Galbar/norfs/docs/index.rst

 ============
 Install with ``pip``: ``pip install norfs``.

+For python 3.4 and 3.5 you can install ``pip install norfs-py3.4``.

 You can also download the source code from the `git repository`_.

 .. _git repository: https://github.com/Galbar/norfs